George Floyd Protests Mark a Turning Point for Minneapolis Evangelicals

 Dozens of evangelical churches are joining together to help Minneapolis as protests against racism and police violence rock the city and destructive riots devastate minority neighborhoods.

-In the week after the death of George Floyd, local evangelicals have participated in the citywide response, donating food and supplies and rallying volunteers for clean-up efforts.
-But as church leaders consider the long-term needs that will contine when the news cycle and national attention move on, they’ve realized how important it is to work together to coordinate their responses.
+In the week after the death of George Floyd, local evangelicals have participated in the citywide response, donating food and supplies and rallying volunteers for cleanup efforts.
+But as church leaders consider the long-term needs that will continue when the news cycle and national attention move on, they’ve realized how important it is to work together to coordinate their responses.

 “People want to just do something, but that doesn’t mean we know what to do,” said Shawna Boren, the engagement pastor at Woodland Hills Church in St. Paul.
 “We’re really trying to be effective by listening to the churches in the neighborhoods that are affected and doing what they tell us to do.”